It gets used to make lots of new products

 Cans and tins are processed in London

 Metal tins and cans are separated from the other recycling in Materials Recovery Facility (MRF) and sorted into steel and aluminium.
-This is then sent onto UK markets for onward recycling.
+This is then sent onto UK markets (Derby, South Yorkshire, Swansea and Essex) for onward recycling.
 The metal can be converted back into new metal products.

 Car batteries are sent to be reprocessed, which involved the lead being extracted and reused, and the other components recycled.
 Old car batteries can also be recycled into new ones.